hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/51__shrImallalitAlAlitaH.md

 > The latter is an assumption you are making,
 >

-​The assumption was made just because all here are making assumptions that he was a brahmaGYAnI.
+The assumption was made just because all here are making assumptions that he was a brahmaGYAnI.
 If I have to assume that he indeed said something which is similar to brahmaGYAna, while he doesn't have any means to gain the same, then the best I can do is to assume that he was confused about his own understanding or he was defining his experiencing otherwise to match the audience.
-​If I don't have to entertain any of other's imagination, then I don't have to imagine anything.
+If I don't have to entertain any of other's imagination, then I don't have to imagine anything.
-​

 >
 > If you are not yet convinced about limitation of samAdhi, you may need